-- 16. After the above exchanges, Red and Blue remained at odds on these issues.
+16. After the above exchanges, Red and Blue remained at odds on these issues for a length of time and failed to reach agreement within a reasonable time.
 In order to break the deadlock, Red brought the matters to arbitration, seeking the reimbursement by Blue of 500,000 Abu-Dollars for the amount Red paid to the subcontractors, the upward revision of the contract price for the construction of the new head office building to 400 million Abu-Dollars on the grounds of hardship.
 Alternatively, Red seeks for the declaration by Arbitral tribunal that Red owes no obligation to Blue on this matter because of the avoidance of the agreement for mistake and/or fraud.
 In response, Blue argued that payment of the overdue amount was under the responsibility of Red and that Red remained under obligation to proceed with the performance of the agreement for the price of 300 million Abu-Dollars.
-Blue also demanded that Red's argument on avoidance for mistake and fraud was impermissible. - 17.
-It was later revealed in the disclosure process with respect to the evidence for the arbitration proceedings that internal e-mails submitted by Blue as part of the evidence indicated that Blue's Loan Department became aware of Black's deteriorating financial condition caused by failed real estate investments around October 2014 and requested its General Administration Department to recommend Black as the joint venture partner in an effort to boost Black's financial health, and the General Administration Department acted on the request by seeking Red to accept Black as its partner.
+Blue also demanded that Red's argument on avoidance for mistake and fraud was impermissible.

+17. It was later revealed in the disclosure process with respect to the evidence for the arbitration proceedings that internal e-mails submitted by Blue as part of the evidence indicated that Blue's Loan Department became aware of Black's deteriorating financial condition caused by failed real estate investments around October 2014 and requested its General Administration Department to recommend Black as the joint venture partner in an effort to boost Black's financial health, and the General Administration Department acted on the request by seeking Red to accept Black as its partner.
 Diamond and Emerald admitted that they were informed by the director in charge of loan business that Black suffered "losses from failed real estate investment deals, although the amount was not serious" and were told to "give the head office project to Black, as this will help Blue assist Black," but Diamond and Emerald failed to personally confirm the financial state of Black in detail and they insisted that neither of them was aware that Black had issues with respect to its financial health.
+From October 2014 to the end of January 2015, the amount loaned by Blue to Black was unchanged.